harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kustomize/kustomize-quickstart.md

 Harness supports [Kustomize](https://kustomize.io/) kustomizations in your Kubernetes deployments.
 You can use overlays, multibase, plugins, sealed secrets, etc, just as you would in any native kustomization.

-This Kustomize overview will describe how to deploy multiple variants of a simple public Hello World server using a [rolling update strategy](../kubernetes/kubernetes-executions/create-a-kubernetes-rolling-deployment) in Harness.
+This Kustomize overview describes how to deploy multiple variants of a simple public Hello World server using a [rolling update strategy](../kubernetes/kubernetes-executions/create-a-kubernetes-rolling-deployment) in Harness.

 This topic summarizes how to: